Jouddeken/graduation-project/docs/concept/competitor-analysis.md

 ### Conclusion
 There are not a lot of applications that offer the possibility for the facilitator to configure their own sprints.
 The only tools that help the facilitator are books or pre-made presentations that you can not edit.
 What Enso is going to offer facilitators will give them more flexibility and freedom on how to design their planning for the workshop.

+The difference between the competitors and the future release of Enso with the create sprint feature is that the facilitator can configure his or her sprint in the application.
+This is not possible with any of the competitors.

 ### References
 [^1]: Digital Surgeons, (25-01-2017).
 5 big organizations winning with design thinking.
 Consulted on 05-03-2018 from: https://www.digitalsurgeons.com/thoughts/design-thinking/5-big-organizations-that-win-with-design-thinking/